2020/2021 Fact Sheet for Partner Universities

 According to NTU regulation, exchange students must take at least 2 courses or 4 credits per semester.
 Furthermore, students should also follow the requirements of their home universities.

-The course information for 2018 Fall/2019 Spring semester is available in August/January.
+The course information for 2020 Fall/2021 Spring semester is available in August/January.
 Before course information is announced, you may still refer to the Online Course Information website to search for courses offered in the past few years for your reference.
 For questions regarding a specific field/course, please contact the relevant department or the course instructor directly.

-- Some GMBA courses are not open to exchange students.
+- GMBA required/core courses are not open to exchange/visiting students..

 The OIA is only responsible for the application of university-level exchange student programs, if you are going to apply through college/department-level exchange student programs, please contact relevant college/department office directly.
 Here is the College Contact Infomation for your reference.